Whether you are completely new to the subject or just in need of a refresher, this program

 end of the course, students should have a foundational understanding of how to approach problems in

 AP Physics This course is designed for students who will be taking advanced or AP high school physics in the fall.
 Students will be expected to have taken introductory physics or be somewhat familiar with basic kinematics, Newton's laws, and energy and momentum.
 In addition, students should be familiar with trigonometry.
 We will review kinematics in 1D and 2D, Newton's laws, and energy and momentum, and go more into depth on these topics.
-In addition, we will discuss vectors, rotational and angular kinematics, torque, and possibly introduce calculus in a physics setting.
+In addition, we will discuss vectors and possibly introduce calculus in a physics setting.
 By the end of the course, students should have the problem solving tools to approach advanced problems in high school physics.

 Pre-Calculus This course is designed for students who will be taking a high school pre-calculus course in the fall.
 We will examine several different types of functions, their properties, their behaviors, and their uses.
 In this context we will also introduce trigonometric functions and other basic topics in trigonometry.
 The course is separated into two sections: regular and advanced.
 Both courses cover the same topics and assume the same background material.
 However, the advanced course will cover the material to a deeper degree and at a faster pace.